pezkuwichain/pezkuwi-sdk/templates/minimal/README.md

 ## Contributing

-- 🔄 This template is automatically updated after releases in the main [Polkadot SDK monorepo](https://github.com/paritytech/polkadot-sdk).
+- 🔄 This template is automatically updated after releases in the main [Pezkuwi SDK monorepo](https://github.com/paritytech/polkadot-sdk).

 - ➡️ Any pull requests should be directed to this [source](https://github.com/paritytech/polkadot-sdk/tree/master/templates/minimal).